Luxor Las Vegas: Renovations and ownership changes

 Within a few years of the Luxor's opening, resort executives concluded that it needed to be improved and enlarged.
 A $300 million renovation and expansion was launched in January 1996, and was mostly finished a year later.
 The changes included two additional hotel towers.
 The casino interior, which was redesigned, had initially included sections dedicated to space travel and the skyline of New York City, both of which were removed.
 The Egyptian theme was also scaled back.
 The changes improved revenue, and Luxor was a consistently profitable resort as of 2003.
 It was reported four years later that more people visited the resort than the actual city of Luxor.

 Circus Circus Enterprises was renamed Mandalay Resort Group in 1999, and was acquired by MGM Mirage (later MGM Resorts International) in 2005.
 Two years after the acquisition, MGM announced plans for a $300 million renovation of Luxor that would remove much of the Egyptian theme.
 Luxor president and chief operating officer Felix Rappaport said, "We're not a British museum with ancient artifacts, we're a casino-resort.
 This was a brilliantly conceived building from the outside.
 The pyramid always created a sense of wow and wonder, but the inside never delivered on that promise."
 He further said: "We are trying to be approachable.
 We want to be a cooler and hipper middle-market property.
 We want to be less themed but still a middle-market property."
 Despite the interior changes, the exterior Egypt theme remained in place.
 The resort added more adult-oriented and modern lounges, restaurants and clubs.

 The hotel rooms were renovated in 2021.
-Vici Properties purchased MGM Growth Properties a year later, thereby acquiring numerous Strip properties, including Luxor.
-MGM continues to operate the resort.
+Vici Properties — a 2017 REIT spin-off from Caesars Entertainment Corporation — purchased the 2015 MGM REIT spin-off, MGM Growth Properties, a year later, acquiring its numerous Strip properties, including Luxor, while MGM leases and continues to operate the resort.